 devotions : prayer, worship, or other religious activities that are done in private rather than in a religious service

-Learn More About DEVOTION
+Learn More about devotion

-Seen & Heard
+Seen and Heard

 What made you want to look up devotion?
 Please tell us where you read or heard it (including the quote, if possible).